Establishment of a Virtual Museum

 SACHM provide speakers for schools and other institutions, collaborates with educational ministries and other organizations on projects that enhance awareness of African-Canadian history and improved understanding of equity, equality and human dignity; organizes or collaborates with others in organizing public and paid performances that celebrate the multi-cultural nature of African and other cultures music, food, language, crafts and customs; and works with individuals and other groups and organizations that undertake heritage projects.

-His Honour the Honourable W. Thomas Molloy became an Honourary Patron of the Saskatchewan African Canadian Heritage Museum on February 15, 2019.
+His Honour the Honourable Russ Mirasty Lieutenant Governor of Saskatchewan became an Honourary Patron of the Saskatchewan African Canadian Heritage Museum on July 29, 2019.

 To find out more about His Honour, click here to visit the website of the Lieutenant Governor.